sakrist/emsdk_swift/swift_package/README.md

 Recommended to use VS Code

 This is odd example.
-Using results of Emsdk build.
+I would say even stupid :D. Using results of Emsdk build from [main readme](../README.md)

-make sure ../.vscode/settings.json pointing to right wasm toolchain
+make sure ../.vscode/settings.json pointing to right swift toolchain.

 check that your swift is from toolchain via
 `which swift`